Working with R

 You can explore your variables using the Environment pane.
 A data.frame will have an icon that looks like a spreadsheet.
 If you click on the icon, the data.frame is displayed in a new tab in the Source pane.

-• click on the fuel_head icon
+In the video we click on the fuel_head icon.

 This tab shows you the same information as printing the data.frame, such as the number of rows and columns, but it also provides tools for exploring the data interactively.